mimischly7/Translator/notes.md

   - [ ] Work
     - [x] Implement `Ingestor` for `qdrant`
     - [ ] Make a `Documator` the breaks down docs into smaller documents to be stored in QDRANT
+    - [ ] Learn how packaging works python
     - [ ] Make sure airflow works up to store-data
     - [ ] Run the DAG with full data, and then run the translator (before running translato remove indices/collections)
     - [ ] package into a wheel to be used in the lagoon project -- remember that everything that now comes out of a `.env` file